 - (1) For this benchmark, the Council's planned borrowing costs are presented as a proportion of planned revenue (excluding development contributions, financial contributions, vested assets, gains on derivative financial instruments and revaluations of property, plant or equipment). - (2) Statistics New Zealand projects the Council's population will grow more slowly than the national population, and will meet the debt servicing benchmark if its planned borrowing costs equal or are less than 10% of its planned revenue. - (3) The Council has exceeded this benchmark by 1.3%.
-This benchmark includes interest costs relating to debt that is onlent to subsidiaries and funded by them.
-This accounts for 33% of Council's interest costs, without which the Council's ratio would by 7.5%, within the 10% benchmark.
+This benchmark is impacted by interest costs relating to debt that is onlent to subsidiaries.
+This accounts for 33% of Council's interest costs which are recovered from the subsidiaries.
 There is no concern around Council's ability to service debt.